jonaskay/flashover-middleman/source/content/weekly/2020-04-10-what-i-learned-from-interviewing-founders-of-digital-agencies.html.markdown

 ## Your network is your biggest asset when starting...

 The initial growth engine of almost all the companies I interviewed was the founders' personal networks.
-Before you get your first customer references, you will end up contacting the people – mainly friends and old colleagues – who already trust you and know your work.
+Before you get your first customer references, you will end up contacting the people—mainly friends and old colleagues—who already trust you and know your work.
 It almost seems like one of the variables with most impact in your company's success equation is the size and influence of your current network.

 If you can't rely on your network to bring in projects for the first year of operations, you should probably start building relationships now and consider starting your company later in the future.